FarhadAliTurk/cracktest/README.md

-# CrackIt - React Quiz App for Job Test Preparation
+# CrackTest - React Quiz App for Job Test Preparation

-**CrackIt** is a modern, responsive React-based quiz app built to help students and job seekers in Pakistan prepare for competitive exams like **IBA, NTS, STS, PTS, SPSC**, and others.
+**CrackTest** is a modern, responsive React-based quiz app built to help students and job seekers in Pakistan prepare for competitive exams like **IBA, NTS, STS, PTS, SPSC**, and others.
 It includes 12+ subject-wise quiz categories, modern UI, and smooth performance.

 ---